 In secret, however, Jakob can’t escape the nightmares, flashbacks, and survivor’s guilt he feels.
 He’s always felt he could’ve done more.
 More to save his mother and sisters.
 More to fight back.

 He slowly turns to alcohol to dull the pain.
 He drinks to quiet the accusatory voice in his head.
-His addiction has a serious effect on his family who deal with an increasingly angry and often violent father.
+His addiction has a serious effect on his family.
+They deal with an increasingly angry and often violent father.

-The family starts to develop routines and coping mechanisms of their own to deal.
+In order to cope, the family starts to develop negative routines of their own.
 William starts fights at school, abuses drugs and lashes out at his parents.
 Mary is plagued by a severe anxiety disorder.

 The First Generation: Dealing With Parental Trauma

-One of the main ways trans-generational trauma operates is through Parental Trauma.
-This is when a caregiver psychologically damages their child because of the parent’s own unresolved mental health issues.
-(More about that here: https://www.psychologytoday.com/us/blog/stuck/201605/the-trauma-emotionally-toxic-parenting)
+One of the main ways generational trauma operates is through Parental Trauma.
+This is when a caregiver emotionally damages their child.
+All because of the parent’s own unresolved mental health issues.

-As you can see, Jakob’s children are deeply affected by their father’s inability to soothe his emotions properly.
-They in turn will transmit the pain their parent inflicted on them to their children in time.
+Jakob’s two children are deeply affected by their father’s inability to soothe his emotions.
+In time, they will transmit the pain inflicted on them to their own children.

 But we’ll talk more about that in a minute.